Skip to main content

 Important:

 Because the dispatch class is a generated class, you should never edit it.
-InterSystems provides mechanisms for overriding parts of the dispatch class without editing it.
+Instead, modify and recompile the specification class.

 Implementation Class